Folk Herbal First Aid: Remedies for Cuts, Fevers & Bruises

 Yarrow (Achillea millefolium)

-Yarrow is legendary for stopping bleeding — soldiers carried it into battle.
+Called ‘soldier’s herb,’ it stopped bleeding in European battlefields and was also used in North American folk medicine for wounds.
 Powder the dried leaves or apply fresh bruised ones directly to the wound.
 It also wards off infection and is gentle on skin.

 Plantain (Plantago major/lanceolata)